Flux Simulator Tool

 1. Identify potential causes of convergence failure

-2. Add appropriate .OPTIONS statements to help with convergence
+2. Add appropriate .OPTIONS statements (e.g., RELTOL, ABSTOL, ITL1, ITL4)

-3. Adjust component values if necessary
+3. Adjust initial conditions or component values if necessary

-4. Try alternative simulation parameters
+4. Retry with alternative simulation parameters

 Time Step Issues